Actively Recruiting

 - Blood disorders that increase bleeding risk

-- Gastrointestinal ulcer or bleeding
+- Gastrointestinal ulcers or bleeding

-- Local infection at the site
+- Local infection at the surgical site

 - History of substance abuse or use within 24 hours before surgery